 Clearing fund deposits must be in the form of cash or U.S. and Canadian Government securities, as the clearing fund is intended to provide OCC with a highly liquid pool of assets.
 OCC discounts the fair value of U.S. and Canadian Government securities on a daily basis to provide a cushion against adverse price fluctuations.
-Cash held as clearing fund deposits may be held at an approved commercial or central bank, and any interest or gain received, or loss incurred on invested funds is recorded in the Statements of Income and Comprehensive Income.
+Cash held as clearing fund deposits may be held at an approved commercial or central bank, and any interest or gain received, or loss incurred on invested funds is recorded within Interest income under Non-Operating Income (Expense) in the Statements of Income and Comprehensive Income.

 OCC has an approved account at the Federal Reserve Bank of Chicago.
-As of December 31, 2023 and 2022, the balance held at the Federal Reserve Bank of Chicago totaled \$12.8 billion and \$10.1 billion, respectively.
+As of December 31, 2024 and 2023, the balance held at the Federal Reserve Bank of Chicago totaled \$15.2 billion and \$12.8 billion, respectively.
 Interest earned is recorded as Fed pass-through interest income under Non-Operating Income (Expense) in the Statements of Income and Comprehensive Income.
 Clearing members are required to maintain a minimum cash requirement in the Clearing Fund.
-As of December 31, 2023 the aggregate amount required was \$6 billion.
+As of December 31, 2024 the aggregate amount required was \$10 billion.
 The majority of cash resides in an account at the Federal Reserve Bank of Chicago.
 Interest earned on those funds is passed through to the clearing members on a proportional basis and shown on the Statement of Income and Comprehensive Income under Non-Operating Income (Expense) as Fed pass-through interest expense.
 OCC charges a cash management fee of 5 basis points monthly.